Sky Daniels and His Team at 88.5 FM Kick off Spring Benefit Drive on April 8.

 It might be Daniels’ warm radio voice, a commanding bass that gets gravelly when he’s making a point or cracking a joke, with a decided Midwestern drawl.
 It might be the way he talks with his hands or sprinkles his banter with words such as “sympatico.”
 Or it could be his laid-back nature: Daniels favors retro, Western-style button-down shirts with mother-of-pearl snaps (unbuttoned a bit at the neck), jeans and a wild pompadour.

 But the main hook is Daniels’ reputation as a rock music visionary.
 Billboard magazine, one of the music industry’s leading publications, named Daniels as one of the top 25 “most influential” rock radio programmers in 2016.
-He has a proven track record in radio: He owns a couple of stations in Salt Lake City and helped develop KFOG/San Francisco, WLUP/Chicago, KISW/Seattle, KMET/Los Angeles and other stations during his career.
+He has a proven track record in radio: He helped develop KFOG/San Francisco, WLUP/Chicago, KISW/Seattle, KMET/Los Angeles and other stations during his career.

 He also has been a major record label executive at Universal Music and Sony Music, as well as national vice president for entertainment at Best Buy Corp. and general manager of the trade publication Radio & Record.
 In radio and the music industry, Daniels is trusted, revered.